Five Important Parts to Qualify For A Car Loan With Low Income

 You can find a FREE credit report from Valley Auto Loans.

-Knowing your true credit score will keep you from being taken advantage of by a car dealer who is trying to put you in a higher APR bracket.
+Knowing your real credit score will keep you from being taken advantage of by a car dealer who is trying to put you in a higher APR bracket.
 It will also give you an idea of what type of lender you will need to apply to for the right auto loan.

 However, if you need to make corrections, hold off on applying for a car loan until your credit score shows the corrections.
 In doing this, you will save hundreds of dollars in interest charges when you do apply.